cs1302uga/cs1302-tutorials/generics/generic-methods/generic-methods.md

 with a command-line text editor (e.g. emacs, vi, etc.).
 The reader should be familiar with compiling and running Java code contained in packages.

-To get the most out of this tutorial, you should follow along and take notes.
+To get the most out of this reading, you should follow along and take notes.

 ### Course-Specific Learning Outcomes